hneal98/NarraVoice/README.md

 A local, offline text-to-speech narration studio for turning story files into audiobooks — no cloud APIs, no per-character billing, no subscription.

 **Two engines in one app**
-Kokoro — fast, fully local, lightweight
+Kokoro — fast, fully local, lightweight.
 Qwen3-TTS — higher expressiveness (optional through Python path) Use either (or both) in the same project: same editor, presets, chunking, and export pipeline.